-A skull found in a previously undisturbed cave in Israel may hold important new evidence not just about when modern humans migrated out
+A skull found in a previously undisturbed cave in Israel may hold important new evidence about human migration and intermixing with Neanderthals.

 A study last year, that used new techniques to more accurately date Neanderthal remains, suggested that Neanderthals and humans may have lived side-by-side for up to 5,000 years.
 But when and where the Neanderthals and modern humans mixed has been harder to pinpoint.